-The foregoing results suggest that lymphoblasts may better reflect the function of actively metabolizing cells in vivo, including activated leukocytes such as may be involved in inflammatory processes in ME/CFS patients.
+The foregoing results suggest that lymphoblastoid cell lines (lymphoblasts) may better reflect the function of actively metabolizing cells in vivo, including activated leukocytes such as may be involved in inflammatory processes in ME/CFS patients.
 We therefore used lymphoblasts in the remainder of this study to investigate mitochondrial function in ME/CFS cells.
 Creation of the lymphoblasts involves immortalization by EBV infection and integration of the EBV genome into the lymphocyte genome.
-We therefore assayed EBV genome copy numbers (by qPCR) and found no significant difference between patient and control groups in (Figure S3).
-Furthermore, there was no effect of EBV genome copy number in either group on the mitochondrial and cell stress-signalling parameters we measured (Pearson, Spearman rank, and Kendall's tau correlation coefficients, $p>0.05$ in all cases).
+To check for possible effects of EBV on differences in mitochondrial and cellular stress signalling parameters between patient and control groups, we assayed EBV genome copy numbers (by qPCR) and found no significant difference between ME/CFS and control lymphoblasts

+(Figure S4).
+Furthermore, there was no effect of EBV genome copy number in either the patient or the control group on any of the mitochondrial and cell stress-signalling parameters we measured (Pearson, Spearman rank, and Kendall's tau correlation coefficients, $p>0.05$ in all cases).

-In ME/CFS lymphoblasts, basal respiration was slightly elevated and the rate of O_2 consumption by ATP synthesis (oligomycin-sensitive component of basal respiration) slightly depressed, but neither change was statistically significant.
-However, as a proportion of the basal OCR, the rate of ATP synthesis by Complex V was significantly reduced (by about 15% relative to controls) in ME/CFS lymphoblasts, indicating an inefficiency in respiratory ATP synthesis (Figure 2A).
-This inefficiency of ATP synthesis specifically by Complex V implies a Complex V defect or inhibitory dysregulation.
+In ME/CFS lymphoblasts, basal respiration was slightly elevated and the rate of $O_2$ consumption by ATP synthesis (oligomycin-sensitive component of basal respiration) slightly depressed, but neither change was statistically significant.
+However, as a proportion of the basal OCR, the rate of ATP synthesis by Complex V was significantly reduced (by about 15% relative to controls) in ME/CFS lymphoblasts, indicating an inefficiency in respiratory ATP synthesis (Figure 2A, Figure S5 Panel 1A).

-Since the absolute rate of ATP synthesis was not significantly altered, despite the Complex V defect, we anticipated that resting ME/CFS cells homeostatically maintain normal ATP levels.
-To verify this, we assayed whole cell ATP levels and found no difference between ME/CFS and control lymphoblasts (Figure 2B).
+Since the absolute rate of ATP synthesis was not significantly altered, despite its inefficiency, we anticipated that resting ME/CFS cells homeostatically maintain normal ATP levels.
+To verify this, we assayed whole cell ATP levels and found no difference between ME/CFS and control lymphoblasts (Figure 2B, Figure S5 Panel 1B).